-Welcome to the website for the Detroit Finnish Cooperative Summer Camp Association, fondly known as “Finn Camp”.
+Welcome to Detroit Finnish Cooperative Summer Camp Association, fondly known as “Finn Camp”.
 The Detroit Finnish Cooperative Summer Camp Association was founded in 1925 by Finnish Americans living in the Detroit area.
 This ethnic force of identity prominent in Finns inspired the founders to find an area for recreation, social gatherings and personal growth.
 After a concerted and lengthy search, property in Commerce Township (now the City of Wixom) was selected.
 Their choice in 1925 is now the good fortune of today’s membership and of future generations.

 The purpose for which the cooperative is formed is as follows: